SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/GetCustomFile.md

 ### Overview

 The **`GetCustomFile`** node is a utility node that loads the content of a local text file directly into a workflow.
-This allows you to inject large blocks of static text—like character bios, instructions, or world-building lore—without cluttering the workflow JSON itself.
+This allows you to inject large blocks of static text -- like project specifications, reference documents, or configuration templates -- without cluttering the workflow JSON itself.

 The content of the file is returned as a string, which can then be used by subsequent nodes through the workflow's variable system (e.g., `{agent1Output}`).